-${\tt atm\cmm\reserve\resources}$ - Reserves resources for CBR and pacing services ppa Specifies the underlying driver or adapter bandwidth pool from which to allocate the resources.
-The underlying driver or adapter must support CBR or pacing.
-These resources can be applied only to point-to-point connections set up over bind points associated with the same PPA. •
+atm\cmm\reserve\resources - Reserves resources for CBR services from which to allocate the resources.
+The underlying driver or adapter must support CBR.
+These resources can be applied only to point-to-point connections set up over bind points associated with the same PPA.